Welcome

 The outpatient experience, which comprises of a total of 22 weeks of the year, is designed to offer experience in the initial diagnosis and evaluation of patients with liver diseases, including the management of patients with a broad spectrum of common liver disorders.
 This includes the appropriate testing and treatment for patients with acute and chronic liver disorders, along with indications for treatment, and the side effects of therapy.

-The overall educational goal of this rotation for fellows is to develop consultative skills in the management of the hospitalized patient who presents with or develops liver symptoms or disease, and evaluation for transplantation.
+The educational goal of this rotation for fellows is to develop consultative skills in the management of the hospitalized patient with concomitant liver disease.
+Fellows spend mornings co-managing patients in our Medical Liver Intensive Care Unit (MILU), and afternoons consulting on patients throughout the hospital.

 Research

 The research component of the fellowship will be derived from the specific interests of the fellow.
 Interests of the adult Hepatology section are varied, with expertise in chronic viral hepatitis, fatty liver disease, portal hypertension, end-stage liver disease, public health and epidemiology, and transplant Hepatology.
 Under the guidance of a faculty mentor, the fellow will be supported through the process of developing an idea, designing and writing a protocol, IRB submission, and carrying out the project, along with data analysis, manuscript preparation and submission.
-The project will be presented to the entire Hepatology section in a formal conference for critique in the design phase and after data collection, cleaning, and preliminary analysis.
-The results will be submitted as an abstract to the annual meeting of the American Association for the Study of Liver Disease.
+The section has a PhD level epidemiologist who is able to help develop and refine study ideas and facilitate moving a research idea through the various stages of research to presentation and publication.

 Clinical conferences

-The goal of this conference is to develop a logical approach to the differential diagnosis of common and uncommon digestive disease problems and to become familiar with the management and treatment strategies for these problems.
+The goal of this conference is to develop a logical approach to the differential diagnosis of common and uncommon hepatology presentations and clinical problems, and to become familiar with the management and treatment strategies for these problems.

 During this one-hour conference, one case is discussed.
-During the first half of the conference, relevant data are presented in an organized fashion and the presenting fellow gets opinions from the audience regarding an appropriate differential diagnosis and diagnostic approach.
+During the first half of the conference, relevant data are presented in an organized fashion, and the presenting fellow solicits input and opinions from the audience regarding an appropriate differential diagnosis and diagnostic approach.
 The second half of the conference is reserved for a presentation on the topic being reviewed.
-Fellows should review their presentations with the staff member whom they saw the case with prior to presentation.

 Liver Transplant Selection Committee Meeting

 The goal of this conference is to present and discuss specific patients undergoing evaluation for liver transplantation.
-The fellow serves as the primary advocate for the patients he/she has evaluated, and presents the clinical overview to a committee of hepatologists, surgeons, social workers, ethicists, transplant coordinators, and other transplant professionals.
+The fellow serves as the primary advocate for the patients he/she has evaluated and presents a clinical overview to a committee of hepatologists, surgeons, social workers, ethicists, transplant coordinators, and other transplant professionals.

 Pathology conferences

 The goal of this conference is to develop expertise in interpreting liver histopathology.
-Fellows will review slides on a multi-headed microscope in a multi-disciplinary conference, including pathologists, hepatologists, and liver transplant surgeons.
-At the end of the fellowship, the fellow should feel comfortable in reading normal and abnormal slides of the liver.
+Fellows will review slides remotely or on a teaching microscope in a multi-disciplinary conference, including pathologists, hepatologists, and liver transplant surgeons.
+At the end of the fellowship, the fellow will have far exceeded the number of liver biopsies of both transplant and nontransplant patients required to sit for the CAQ.

 Fellows & Alumni